spacetelescope/jwst/docs/jwst/references_general/explain_rmaps.rst

 CRDS rules and references are organized into a 4 tiered hierarchical network of versioned files consisting of:

 * .pmap  - The overall context for the pipeline (i.e. all instruments)
 * .imap  - The rules for all reference types of one instrument
-  * .rmap  - The rules for all references files of one type of one instrument
+* .rmap  - The rules for all reference files of one type of one instrument
 * .fits,.asdf,.json - Individual reference files assigned by .rmaps

 Based on dataset parameters, CRDS traverses the hierarchy of rules files, generally starting from the .pmap and descending until a particular reference